The southern Via FrancigenaSalento - PugliaDifficulty path:

 Supplements per person

-The tour is suitable for anyone with a minimum of training.
-The length of a walking day ranges from a minimum of 12 to a maximum of 19km, with almost undemanding unevenness and travel times between 3 and 5 hours.
+The itinerary is suitable for anyone used to walking long distances.
+The length of a walking day ranges from a minimum of 15 to a maximum of 25 km, with almost undemanding unevenness and travel times between 4 and 6,5 hours.

-En suite rooms in 3/4 * hotels and beautiful B&B.
+En suite rooms in 3* hotels and central B&B.

 1 night in Lecce